ItsGrard/costa_AutoMessage/README.md

 ## How does it work

 It is pretty simple and self explanatory.
-However, there's something you should know.

-Numbers are the key, so for these tables:

-- {1, '02:30'},
-- {5, '14:30'},
-- {1, 'This message will be displayed at 02:30!'},
-- {2, 'This message won't be displayed :('},
-- {5, 'This message will be displayed at 14:30'}

-The message *1* will be displayed at 02:30 since that hour in *Config.hour* table has the same number as the first message.
-For this example message *2* wouldn't be displayed since there isn't any hour associated to number 2.

 You can use whatever order you wish and add as many messages and hours as you want, not being consistent doesn't do any harm (you can have 5 hours set but only 2 messages for example).
-However your table must always consist of 2 values, an *integer* and a *string* and the *Config.hour* table **must be written in a 24h format** such as *'13:45'*, *'03:09'* and so on.
+However your table must always consist of 2 strings, the first one being the hour and the second one the message.
+The hour **must be written in a 24h format** such as *'13:45'*, *'03:09'* and so on.

 This script takes the server time so you must make sure it is set correctly or, if you want another hour cause your server is in a different time zone just correct it.